buzzqw/TUS/OBSS/OBSSv2-eng.md

 You have trained your body to become the ultimate weapon.
 You are trained in using kicks and punches in an effective and lethal manner.

-The Empty Hand List does not benefit from Critical Hit, except for the advantage taken at 9 points.
+The Empty Hand List does not benefit from Critical Hits, except for the advantage taken at 9 points.

 **Empty Hand**: Each time you take this proficiency, the damage increases following this progression: 1d6 (list taken 2 times), 1d8 (3), 2d6 (5), 2d8 (7), 2d10 (9), 3d6 (11), 3d8 (13), 3d10 (15), 4d6 (17).